Prepare for mapping your site

 Before you get started, an educator needs to add your school, nursery or college site to the Nature Park map using the site boundary creator tool.

-From the Nature Park website, click through to the Habitat Mapper tool using the button below, which opens the Field Maps app.
+Open the Habitat Mapper on a tablet, chromebook, laptop or desktop.
+You can use it outdoors if you have internet connectivity and devices you can take outdoors, or use in in the classroom.
+From the Nature Park website, click through to the Habitat Mapper tool using the button below.
 If asked to log in again, don't type in any log in credentials, just click the big blue box.

 Open Habitat Mapper tool

-Open the Habitat Mapper on the school device.
-Spend 15 minutes outdoors practicing drawing an area of habitat (e.g. an area of grass), drawing habitat lines (e.g. for long thin features like fences), and adding microhabitat points (e.g. a log pile) to the map.
+Spend a few minutes practicing drawing an area of habitat (e.g. an area of grass), drawing habitat lines (e.g. for long thin features like fences), and adding microhabitat points (e.g. a log pile) to the map.
 Just don't click 'save' so these habitats are not added to the real map while you practice (or click to edit then delete them).
 Familiarise yourself with the different options so you know which habitats should be mapped as areas, lines, or points.

-When you run the activities with your class, your learners will decide which habitat types are on your site by working through the activities and flowchart provided, and you'll add them to the map using a single mobile device.
+When you run the activities with your class, your learners will decide which habitat types are on your site by working through the outdoor activities and flowchart provided.

 Use these two planning resources to prepare: